curityio/nginx_oauth_proxy_module/README.md

 ```

 With opaque reference tokens the encrypted cookies do not exceed NGINX default header sizes.\
-If large JWTs are used, then these NGINX properties may need to use larger than default values:
+If large JWTs are instead used, then these NGINX properties may need to use larger than default values:

 - proxy_buffers
 - proxy_buffer_size